Mayofich/TFT_TestAssignment/README.md

 I will first start with managing CRUD operations as if the user of the database is admin, then I will try to add user control if able

 NOTE 2 END

+NOTE 3 START

+Stopped writing notes...
+UPS...
+Couldn't work on the project during the weekend, did my best to get as far as I can on Monday before the deadline.
+I am not satisfied with the progress I made I think I lost a lot of time trying stuff out and didn't write code that is functional enough.

+NOTE 3 END